Proven-Paradox/shaper-system/Handbook.md

 That is up to the Arbiter and should suit the setting.
 Allowing resurrection invites some serious questions.
 How common is it?
 What does it require?
 What stops antagonists from being resurrected after the heroes are done with them?
 The handbook is not going to set down hard rules for resurrecting dead player characters, because it should be custom to each setting.
 It’s worth noting that players are NOT necessarily entitled to this information.
 It’s up to the Arbiter.

 ## Status Ailments
-These effects are lingering problems that hamper a characters' ability to function.
-These effects can be removed by Abilities and effects such as [Remedy](#remedy).
+Status Ailments are lingering problems that hamper a characters' ability to function in combat.
+Ailments always have a limited duration, and this duration can be reduced by effects such as [Remedy](#remedy) or [Healing Hands](#healing-hands).
+If multiple effects would cause the same Ailment, it instead increases the duration of the existing ailment.

+> So if a character is already suffering from the Venom Ailment with a duration of 2 rounds, and they then sustain a snake bite that would inflict Venom for 2 rounds, they now have Venom for 4 rounds.

 #### Blind
 You cannot see.
 If you attempt to strike a target that you can hear or whose location you know without need for sight, you only roll a single ten sided die for the attack.
 You cannot effectively defend yourself while blinded as well, so attacks against you gain Boon +6.